Free Shipping On Orders Over $100

 • This helps protect your jute and prevents damage.

-Learn How to Unroll your Rug
+How to Unpack your Rug

 To protect your investment, use a rug pad.
 A rug pad provides traction between the rug and floor to prevent slipping.
 It adds padding and keeps the rug smooth and flat.
 Extending the life of the rug, a pad protects the backing and prevents any possible color transfer.